 The Chavurah Program at Temple Emanu-El provides a wonderful experience for everyone who participates!
 Below are answers to some frequently asked questions.

 Joining a chavurah is a great way to make long lasting friendships and become more active at Temple Emanu-El.

-Chavurah (plural Chavurot) comes from the Hebrew word “chaver” meaning friend or fellowship.
-Each Chavurah is a small group of Temple members with common interests who come together to socialize, learn, and/or celebrate Jewish life.
-The purpose is to create a smaller community within the larger Temple.
+Chavurah comes from the Hebrew word “chaver” meaning friend or fellowship.
+Each Chavurah is a small group of Temple members with common interests who come together to socialize, learn and/or celebrate Jewish life.
+The purpose is to create a smaller, more intimate community within the larger Temple.

-Each Chavurah defines its own focus and plans its own activities, but many groups have social and educational get-togethers and outings (such as dinners, picnics, sporting events, theater performances), holiday and Shabbat celebrations, and social action initiatives.
+Each Chavurah defines its own focus and plans its own activities, but many groups have social and educational get-togethers and outings (such as dinners, picnics, sporting events, movie or theater performances), holiday and Shabbat celebrations and social action initiatives.
 Many Chavurot attend Temple events, religious services or social action programs together.

 A Chavurah usually has between 8 and 20 members.
 However, there is no hard and fast rule.

 Because it’s a great way to make new friends, meet other congregants and become more active at Temple Emanu-El.

 Any Temple member is welcome to join a Chavurah.
 If you’re considering becoming a member of a chavurah, send an email to Laura Beth Summerfield (email@example.com) and let her know you are interested.
 You’ll be invited to an “Exploring Chavurah” event where you’ll have the opportunity to meet other congregants who are also interested.
 These events are held several times a year, depending on member interest.